- Ph.D., University of Illinois at Urbana-Champaign

 - M.E., Beijing Normal University

-- Understanding corporate disclosures for investor and corporate decision-making
+- Analyzing unstructured corporate disclosures (text and image data) for investor and corporate decision-making